 The Great Barrier Reef is a one of the seven wonders of the natural world and one of Australia’s most famous natural attractions.
 It features the world’s largest coral reef system, with over 2,900 individual reefs and 900 islands.

 It is located off the coast of Queensland, in the Coral Sea.
-The Great Barrier Reef stretches over an area of some 344,400 square kilometres, and it can be seen from space.
+The Great Barrier Reef stretches over an area of some 344,400 square kilometers, and it can be seen from space.

 But what exactly can you do here?
 Well, quite a lot of things actually.
 You can go sailing through the Whitsundays islands, which is one of the most popular things here.
 And you can also stay in the island resorts, as well as go diving and exploring the amazing marine life.
 Another really popular activity is a seaplane ride over Heart Reef, which offers some of the most stunning views of your life.